ImperialCardioGenetics/UTRannotator/README.md

 | uFrameshift_KozakContext        | String    | The Kozak context sequence of the disrupted uORF                                                                   |
 | uFrameshift_KozakStrength       | String    | The Kozak strength of the disrupted uORF, described by one of the following values: Weak, Medium or Strong.        |
 | uFrameshift_evidence            | Boolean   | Whether the disrupted uORF has any translation evidence.
 Output NA if no evidence file provided                                                          |

+# Caveats
+- only tested on SNVs, small indels (1-5bp) and MNV (1-5bp)
+- only consider canonical start codon